Left lower lobe collapse

 Left lower lobe collapse has distinctive features, and can be readily identified on frontal chest radiographs, provided attention is paid to the normal cardiomediastinal contours.
-The shadow cast by the heart does however make it harder to see than the right lower lobe collapse.
+However, the shadow cast by the heart does make it more difficult to see than the right lower lobe collapse.

 For a general discussion please refer to the article on lobar collapse.

 Left lower lobe collapse is readily identified in a well penetrated film of a patient with normal sized heart, but can be challenging in the typical patient with collapse, namely unwell patients, with portable (AP) often under-penetrated films, often with concomitant cardiomegaly.
 Features to be observed include 1-3:

 - triangular opacity in the posteromedial aspect of the left lung

 - edge of collapsed lung may create a 'double cardiac contour'

 - loss of the normal left hemidaphgragmatic outline

 - loss of the outline of the descending aorta